mohamad-m2/mnist_generation/README.md

 # statistical machine learning models for generating hand written digits using the MNIST dataset [[1]](#references)

-first we start with studying the effect of the dimentionality reduction techniques PCA and LDA those will help gaussianize the mnist data samples for the generation later. for the generation we estimate the gaussion distribution of each class, then sample from that distribution.
+First we start with studying the effect of the dimentionality reduction techniques PCA and LDA those will help gaussianize the mnist data samples for the generation later.
+For the generation we estimate the gaussion distribution of each class, then sample from that distribution.

 ## PCA 50 feature vectors
 ![pca](./pca_analysis/new_basis_50.png)